nodejs/mentorship/README.md

 ### Declare intent and goals

-A project under Node.js, (i.e. node-core) declares the intent to join the mentorship program.
+A project/work group under Node.js, (i.e. nodejs/node) declares the intent to join the
+mentorship program.
 An announcement (with enrollment instructions) will be added in the mentorship project by the CommComm, declaring an opening for a mentorship program for the mentioned project.